abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

       }
 ```

-The `userinfomap` rename the key of the userinfo json document.
-It translates the key name `picture` as the new key name `picture.data.url`.
+The `userinfomap` renames keys in the userinfo JSON document.
+In this example, it maps the key `picture` to the new key name `picture.data.url`.

 ## Google OAuth
 Google's OAuth is supported for authentication.
-The client_id is the google's OAuth client ID, and the client_secret is the OAuth client secret.
+The `client_id` is the Google OAuth client ID, and `client_secret` is the OAuth client secret.

 ### Google Application
-Create your Google credentials and set the correct credentials for Google Authentification API in the section [gauth]
+Create your Google credentials and configure the Google authentication API:

 ```json
 'google': {